2020 Trinidad and Tobago general election: Conduct

+The polling stations closed at 18:00 on election day.

 Results

-At 10:30 pm on Election Day, Prime Minister Keith Rowley declared his party the winner of the election with 22 seats.
+At 22:30 on Election Day, Prime Minister Keith Rowley declared his party the winner of the election with 22 seats.
 UNC leader Persad-Bissessar declared wins in 19 seats, taking the Moruga/Tableland seat from the PNM and the St. Augustine seat from the COP.
 She disagreed with Rowley's victory declaration and objected to the long delays at polling stations.

 In total, six seats won by the PNM were disputed: the UNC requested recounts for five constituencies in Trinidad (San Fernando West, St Joseph, Tunapuna, Toco-Sangre Grande and La Horquetta/Talparo), while the Progressive Democratic Patriots (PDP) requested a recount in Tobago East.
 The EBC took one week to conduct the recounts, observing only minor changes from the preliminary vote counts: the largest change was an increase of 103 votes for the UNC in San Fernando West.
 The counts for the other districts differed by ten votes or fewer.
 Rowley and the new PNM cabinet were then sworn in by President Paula-Mae Weekes on the following day, August 19.
 The ceremony was held at President's House.